McLargo/mkdown-docs/README.md

 mkdocs serve
 ```

-Deploy mkdocs to github pages, from the submodule folder:
+To deploy mkdocs to github pages, run the command from the submodule folder:

 `mkdocs gh-deploy --config-file ../mkdocs.yml --remote-branch master`

 > :warning: **Before deploying a new version of mkdocs for the first time in a
 > new computer, clone folder `mclargo.github.io` here!**

-## Makefile

-`make` commands available for easy usage of mkdocs cli explained above.
-Run `make` or `make help` for extra support.

 ## References